khussalpradhan/Programming_Assignment_2/README.md

 # README

-This is a movie organiser app.
+This is a movie organizer app.

 Heroku Link : https://rottenpotatoesproject-f3900761334c.herokuapp.com/